Bombs, attacks hit Iraqi cities, at least 60 dead

-BAGHDAD Suicide attackers and car bombs hit cities across Iraq on Monday, killing at least 60 people in apparently coordinated assaults authorities blamed on al Qaeda affiliates intent on destabilizing the government.
+BAGHDAD Suicide attackers and car bombs hit cities across Iraq on Monday, killing at least 60 people in apparently coordinated assaults authorities blamed on al Qaeda affiliates intent on destabilising the government.

 The attacks punctured the recent calm of the Muslim holy month of Ramadan and underscored the continued fragility of Iraq's security as U.S. troops prepare to leave more than eight years after the invasion that toppled dictator Saddam Hussein.